 On the other hand, trusts can be established for the benefit of others, such as your spouse, parents, children, or grandchildren.
-Perhaps you want to provide for beneficiaries who may require extra guidance upon your death, such as minors or other dependents with special needs.
 Trusts may also be created for the benefit of independent adults for many reasons, including freedom from management burdens, expert administration, mobility, and other practical purposes, like cash savings.
 While avoiding probate may be a consideration, the estate and gift tax savings associated with the use of trusts may also be important.
-See the chart on page 31 for other trusts used in estate planning.
+See the chart on page 32 for other trusts used in estate planning.